Selection of the Most Probable Best: Sequential Learning Procedures

 \subsection{Algorithms for Learning Both MPB and its Favorable Set}

-As mentioned in Section~\ref{sec:intro_RS}, the preference probability of the MPB can be used as a measure of how much model risk input uncertainty poses for the underlying R\&S problem.
+So far, we have focused on selecting the MPB correctly, however, one may be interested in precisely estimating the MPB's preference probability.
 This motivates us to devise algorithms that learn both $i^*$ and $\Theta_{i^*}$ correctly.
 Assuming $i^*$ is learned correctly, identifying $\Theta_{i^*}$ can be viewed as a binary classification task for each $\theta_b$ to determine whether $\theta_b \in \Theta_{i^*}$ or not.
-From this viewpoint, we can construct a confusion matrix for identifying $\Theta_{i^*}$ as follows:
+Thus, we can construct a confusion matrix for identifying $\Theta_{i^*}$ as follows:

 From~\eqref{eq:confusion_matrix}, we define the \emph{false negative rate} (FNR) and \emph{accuracy} (ACC) as